 H 3: Demonstrate a critical understanding of the virtues and values of Humanistic inquiry in today’s world (ethical reasoning, visual acuity, verbal analysis, aesthetic representation and engagement, and so on) and an appreciation of cultural difference over time and place.

 NS 1: Employ the fundamental elements of the scientific method in the physical and natural world by identifying and evaluating a testable scientific hypothesis.

 NS 2: Create and evaluate descriptions and representations of scientific data via equations, graphs, tables, and/or models.

 Q 1: Translate information between narrative and graphical forms (e.g. equations, graphs, diagrams, and/or tables).

 Q 2: Solve problems using arithmetic, algebraic, geometric, or statistical methods.

 Q 3: Evaluate mathematical results for reasonableness and validity.

 SCIENCE AND TECHNOLOGY IN A SOCIAL CONTEXT (STSC)

 An STSC course is a science or engineering course without a lab that addresses a scientific or technologic issue of timely importance and addresses the following objectives:

-V Construct and evaluate answers to questions of moral and political concern (e.g., questions of morally correct conduct, justice, and social policy) via rational deliberation and based on solid evidence.
+V: Construct and/or evaluate responses to questions of moral and political concern (e.g., questions of moral conduct, justice, and social policy) via careful analysis and based on sufficient evidence.